 - If ECs are right for you

 When should self-certification be used?

-Self-certified ECs should only be used when you're unable to provide evidence for a standard Extenuating Circumstances application.
+Self-certified ECs should only be used for short-term circumstances affecting your academic performance when you're unable to provide evidence for a standard Extenuating Circumstances application.
 If you can provide evidence, then standard ECs would be best for you to apply for.
 Self-certifying should ideally be a last resort – only to be used if you have valid ECs that you cannot evidence.

 Please note that once your ECs has been accepted by the University, you cannot subsequently withdraw the request.